 The ideas behind the sceptic and atheist movements are noble and they should be pursued.
 But the movements themselves are like social movements of all kinds: riven with divisions, engaged with not for the ideas themselves but for what the ideas can do, and distorted into amalgams of beliefs held together only by use of a common label.

 I'm not a 'faitheist' (someone who believes no god exists, but who thinks religion/faith is good in general) or an 'accommodationist' (someone who believes science and religion are commensurate).
 I don't believe religions deserve any privileges, and I don't believe in astrology, spiritualism, ancient aliens, reflexology, chiropractic, crystal healing, new age medicines, or faith healing.
 I'm not arguing for a change of tone and I don't think sceptics should be less vociferous or outspoken.
-I just think that following, or leading, a social movement based on an abstract concept is a road to contradiction and silliness, not a road to good sense and the greater importance of science in everyday life.
+I just think that following, or leading, a social movement based on an abstract concept is a road to contradiction and silliness, not a road to good sense.